metasfresh/metasfresh-documentation/_webui_collection/EN/Logon.md

 ## Steps

 1. Open the URL of the metasfresh Service in your browser. e.g. http://dockerhost
-1. Use "SuperUser" and "System" to log on
+1. Use "metasfresh" and password "metasfresh" to log on (without "")

    **Important**: The username is also Case Sensitive!